igemsoftware/SYSU-Software-2015/README.md

 The online version is located [here](http://core.sysusoftware.info).

 ### For Advanced Users
-If you really want to host a seperate copy of the server, you have two options.
+If you really want to host a separate copy of the server, you have two options.

 1. The BLUE pill: use one of our releases [here](https://github.com/igemsoftware/SYSU-Software-2015/releases).
-It's designed specially for easy deploying.
+It's designed especially for easy deploying.
-2. The RED pill: you will need knowledges about python and the command line.
+2. The RED pill: you will need knowledge about python and the command line.
 General instructions can be found below.
 Note that you normally **really** don't need to get your hands dirty.
 Discussion about this can be found in **Advanced Usage** section of this file.

 Basic command-line setup instructions:
 ```